Work - laziness

 The farmer is one, those who eat are many.

 Many enjoy the fruits of his work.
 A farmer has many dependents.
 JK.
 Richness attracts many profiteers.
-KB
+KB.

 A good deed profits many others too.
 MARA.
 Cf. #1996.